mshortcodes/mshortcodes/README.md

 # ☕ Michael Short
-**`Aspiring developer/musician`**
+**`Aspiring developer, failed vimmer`**

 I began coding around August, 2023.
 I love the challenges and critical thinking involved in coding.
 Nearly everyday I find myself learning something new.
-I have completed many certificates but working on my own projects has been a much more enjoyable learning process.
+I have completed many certificates and courses in the past, but Boot.dev has by far been the best resource I've used.
+I have spent around 8 months working through the Boot.dev path, reviewing, re-reading, and sometimes even completing courses over again to thoroughly review all the material.
+There's a lot!
+I find myself going back and using it as a resource as well.
 I consider myself to be a lifelong learner and am highly self-disciplined.
-My current goal is to transition to a full-time role as a front-end developer.
-In the future I'd like to explore the back-end.
-In addition to coding, I also play the piano.
-Most of the time I'm sitting, so I try to balance that by exercising everyday and eating healthy.
-I love coffee and relaxing with a Netflix show.
+My current goal is to transition to a full-time role as a back-end developer.
+In addition to coding, I also play the piano and enjoy going on walks.
+My favorite way to relax and wind down is with a Netflix show.

 #